WEKB

 WEKB (1460 AM) is a radio station broadcasting a contemporary Christian format.
-Licensed to Elkhorn City, Kentucky, United States, the station is currently owned by licensee Mountain Top Media LLC; Cindy May Johnson Managing Member.
+Licensed to Elkhorn City, Kentucky, United States, the station is owned by licensee Mountain Top Media LLC; Cindy May Johnson Managing Member.

 History

 The station went on the air as WBPA on 1979-10-09.
 On 2005-03-23, the station changed its call sign to the current WEKB.